 The copper thickness on board in mm

-Most PCBs are made up ofn1 oz copper weight in the industry, and high power PCBs are made up of 2 oz copper weight.
+Most PCBs are made up of 1 oz copper weight in the industry, and high-power PCBs are made up of 2 oz copper weight.
 Very few PCBs are made up of higher copper weight for special applications.

-Any regular or irregular shape cutting inside a PCB profile is called cutout.
+Any regular or irregular shape cutting inside a PCB profile is called a cutout.

-The cutout may be slots, rectangle, square, round hole shape and any other irregular shape.
+The cutout may be slots, rectangles, squares, round hole shapes and any other irregular shape.

-A cutout is done using a routing bit ( also router bit) on a CNC machine.
+A cutout is done using a routing bit ( also a router bit) on a CNC machine.